-With the news that Miles Kane and Brody Dalle are headed to Queens of the Stone Age's London gig, we examine whether Alex Turner and co. could drop by.
+With Queens of the Stone Age's huge London gig almost upon us, we examine whether Alex Turner and co could drop by.

-Despite the gig - which will take place on Saturday 30 June - already boasts impressive support acts in Iggy Pop, The Hives and Deap Vally on the bill, the list of rockers set to play just gets bigger and bigger.
+Queens of the Stone Age's mammoth London gig takes place this Saturday (30 June), boasting impressive acts in Iggy Pop, The Hives, Miles Kane, Brody Dalle and Deap Vally, the list of rockers set to play just gets bigger and bigger.

 This begs the question... could some or all of Arctic Monkeys be headed to the London park this summer?
 So far, it's definitely a possibility.

 Josh Homme has produced and worked with the band on their last three albums, and collaborated and toured with drummer Matt Helders for Iggy Pop's Post Pop Depression album, so they're already like one big happy musical family.

 Miles Kane is obviously close to the Sheffield rockers, working with bandmate Alex Turner on their Last Shadow Puppets side project, and generally just loving each other like brothers.

 A quick glance on the Arctic Monkeys website confirms the rockers will play Germany's Hurricane Festival, which takes place from 22-24 June, with a space being left before their TRNSMT appearance 1 July.